 By Reine Meylaerts, Kobus Marais

 This is the first handbook to focus on translation theory, based on an innovative and expanded definition of translation and on the newest perspectives in the field of Translation Studies.
-With an introductory overview explaining the rationale, a foundational section and three further sections on ...
+With an introductory overview explaining the rationale, a part on foundational issues and three further parts ...

 By Delfina Cabrera, Denise Kripper